You are here

 “Medieval Jewish Translingualism,” to appear in The Routledge Handbook of Literary Translingualism, ed.
 Natasha Lvovitch and Steven G. Kellman

-- Andalusi Moorings: Andalusi and Sefardi Exceptionalism as Tropes of Islamic and Jewish Culture (in press, University of Pennsylvania Press)
+- Iberian Moorings: al-Andalus and Sefard as Cultural Tropes (in press, University of Pennsylvania Press)

 - Power in the Portrayal: Representations of Muslims and Jews in Eleventh- and Twelfth-Century Islamic Spain (Princeton: Princeton University Press, 2002), 208 pp.